dmay08/django-cheatsheet/README.md

 # django-cheatsheet

-## How to create a new Django project
+## How to create a new Django project projectname
 ```bash
 django-admin startproject
 ```